 Project Information Memorandum (PIM)

-A PIM is a report that contains Council information which may affect your proposed building project.
+A PIM contains Council information that may affect a proposed building project.

 Once you have an idea of what you want to build and have some initial plans, a PIM can tell you whether or not your project needs resource consent, building consent and/or other approvals from the Council.

 It's optional to get, but it can highlight potential issues and reduce delays for large projects.

 Note: A Land Information Memorandum (LIM) includes historical and current information on commercial and residential properties, and can be helpful if you are interested in selling or buying a property.
 A LIM includes a list of permits and consents but not the documents themselves.